 Through our program, writers shape their literary voices, develop distinctive styles, and intensify their written, critical, and editorial skills.
 Students write about what matters most to them and learn about contemporary literary publishing through developing their imaginative, expressive, and dynamic writing.

-Core Courses (6 credit hours)
+Foundational Literature Courses (6 credit hours)

 - CW 100: Introduction to Creative Writing

 Creative Writing Coursework (12 credit hours)

 Creative Writing majors must complete at least one of the following 3-course (9-hour) sequences:

 - CW 106: Introductory Poetry Writing